Readek/Pokemon-Stream-Tool/README.md

 ## How to

-There are no public official releases yet, but if you really want to try this out, you can start by getting the [latest dev build](https://github.com/Readek/Pokemon-Stream-Tool/releases).
+Keep in mind, this project is under active WIP!
+You can start by getting the [latest release](https://github.com/Readek/Pokemon-Stream-Tool/releases).

-Once you got the thing downloaded, open the `Stream Tool` folder and simply start the executable, and play around!
+Once you got the thing downloaded, extract it anywhere and open the `Stream Tool` folder, then simply start the executable, and play around!

 To add overlays to your stream, go into the `Stream Tool/Overlays/` folder and select the one you want, then simply drag the `.html` file found on that folder and drop it onto OBS.
 As long as the GUI is open, everything should be already connected!